Kitchener Brain Injury Lawyers

 When is a brain injury considered catastrophic?

-Under Ontario law, a traumatic brain injury may qualify as a “catastrophic impairment” when it results in:
+Under Ontario law, a brain injury may qualify as a catastrophic impairment where it results in:

 -